kwkau/php_framework/README.md

 ?>

 # default api CRUD functions
-agile presents you will pre written CRUD API functions for REST API meaning you dnt need to write over and over again code to insert, update or delete data in your database its already done; all you have to do is create your rest api controllers then you point your routes to them and the Controller base class that your REST API controller inherits from takes care of the rest
+agile presents you will pre written CRUD API functions for REST API meaning you don't need to write over and over again code to insert, update or delete data in your database its already done; all you have to do is create your rest api controllers then you point your routes to them and the Controller base class that your REST API controller inherits from takes care of the rest

 #example